DerekPascarella/xStation-Image-Renamer/README.md

 ## Example Usage
 For convenience, an SD card can be dragged directly onto `xstation_renamer.exe`.

-Alternative, it can be invoked at the command line, as seen below.
+Alternatively, it can be invoked at the command line, as seen below.

 ```
 xstation_renamer <PATH_TO_SD_CARD>